Krxtopher/amazon-nova-omni-image-app/PROMPT_ENHANCEMENT_FEATURE.md

 ```

 ### State Management
-- Added `selectedPromptEnhancement` to the image store
+- Added `selectedPromptEnhancement` to the image store (represents selected persona)
 - Persisted to SQLite database like other user preferences
 - Default value is 'off' to maintain backward compatibility

 ### Service Layer
 - Added `enhancePrompt()` method to `BedrockImageService`
-- Uses Nova 2 Omni with specialized system prompts
+- Uses Nova 2 Omni with specialized persona system prompts
-- Graceful fallback to original prompt if enhancement fails
+- Graceful fallback to original prompt if persona enhancement fails

 ### UI Components
-- `PromptEnhancementSelector`: Main selector component with icon-based UI
+- `PromptEnhancementSelector`: Main persona selector component with icon-based UI
 - Integrated into `PromptInputArea` alongside aspect ratio selector
-- Expandable tray showing all enhancement options with descriptions
+- Expandable tray showing all persona options with descriptions

 ### Data Storage
-- When prompt enhancement is used, the enhanced prompt becomes the main `prompt` field of `GeneratedImage`
+- When a persona is used, the enhanced prompt becomes the main `prompt` field of `GeneratedImage`
 - The enhanced prompt is displayed everywhere the prompt is shown (placeholders, image cards, lightbox)
 - Original prompt is not preserved - the enhanced version becomes the canonical prompt for the image